 #4 The family appreciated the lovely flowers for Aunt [Aunt’s Name].
 The arrangement was unique, and my aunt would have loved them.
 Thank you for showing your support and sympathy through the flowers.

 This section provides example thank you note messages for any funeral food.
-Food is one way that sympathy is expressed.
-There are more examples and tips in the thank you for the funeral food post.
+Food is one way that sympathy and support are expressed.

-There could be food brought to the funeral home for calling hours or for after the funeral.
+Food could be brought to the funeral home for calling hours or after the funeral.
 Sometimes there is a meal provided at the church or another location.

-It’s also possible that people may have brought food to your home to help during your time of grieving.
+It’s also possible that people brought food to your home to help during your time of grieving.

 Dear [Person’s Name],